tagion/tagion/bdd/tagion/testbench/services/trt_contract.md

 Given another malformed contract correctly signed with two inputs which are the same When contracts are sent to the network
-Then one contract goes through and another should be rejected Then one contract should be stored in TRT and anohter should not
+Then one contract goes through and another should be rejected Then one contract should be stored in TRT and another should not